 Most Common Driving Mistakes of Teens According to AAA

 - Tunnel Vision: A nervous driver may focus way too much on the vehicle in front of them.
 It is important always to be scanning for possible dangers when driving.
 The ability to scan is a skill learned over time.
 It was found that teens tend to have tunnel vision and continuously stare straight ahead missing other possible dangers like pedestrians and animals.

 - Distracted Driving: Distracted driving is so dangerous it is said to be worse than impaired driving.
 There is no shortage of distractions for young drivers nowadays.
 Cell phones and friends are the biggest culprits.

 - Speeding: Speeding is not reserved only for 16-year-olds.
-However, statistics show when it comes to teens in deadly car accidents, speeding is often a factor.
+However, statistics show that when it comes to teens in deadly car accidents, speeding is often a factor.
 Sometimes it can be attributed to the tunnel vision young drivers experience.
 It can be tough to figure out where you are going, what the posted speed limit is, and how fast your vehicle is moving.
-It may not always be intentional but dangerous all the same.
+It may not always be intentional, but it's dangerous all the same.

 Ways to Save Money on Car Insurance for a 16-Year-Old

-- Go on Parents' Policy: A 16-year old would traditionally go on their parent's policy.
+- Go on Parent's Policy: A 16-year-old would traditionally go on their parent's policy.
 There is a good reason for going on a parent's policy.
 The cost can be up to 30 percent cheaper than a teen going it alone.
 Major discounts that a teen usually cannot get on their own include a multi-policy and a multi-car discount.